camilodoa/ai-melts-ice/README.md

 - `evolve.py`

 > Leverages evolution to find the optimal model by evolving a population of deep learning models with a low test error.
+Specifically, their genomes are composed of: # of months to base prediction off of (t), training/test split (split), number of epochs to train for (epochs), number of input layer size (neurons), an array of layers (layers), optimizer (optimizer), loss function (loss - for comparison stability reasons this is always set to mse), verbosity (verbose)).
+Layers are added/deleted using UMAD (uniform mutation by adition and deletion).

 - `main.py`